VGP/vgp-tools/VGP/docs/VGP-sequence-schema.md

-primary advantages are a very simple ASCII format for each data object type that is easy for both humans and programs to read and interpret, with a corresponding compressed and indexed binary version so that production sofwtare can be used for large scale data intensive applications.
+primary advantages are a very simple ASCII format for each data object type that is easy for both humans and programs to read and interpret, with a corresponding compressed and indexed binary version so that production software can be used for large scale data intensive applications.
 Furthermore, adding and modifying data types is simply a matter of editing the simple specification of the schema [VGP_1_0.def](https://github.com/VGP/vgp-tools/blob/master/VGP/VGP_1_0.def).
 For descriptions of the basic principles and properties of the One-Code